-At Proudfoot, we have developed the Seven Habits of Highly Effective Managers and over the years have trained more than ten thousand supervisors, team leaders, and managers in the Seven Habits.
+At Proudfoot, we have developed the Seven Habits of Highly Effective Managers in our People Transformation programs and over the years have trained more than ten thousand supervisors, team leaders, and managers in the Seven Habits.

 The seven habits that make managers highly effective: